Ingredients

 When you are ready to make the brownies, brush a 22 cm square baking tin with melted butter and line with baking paper.
 Preheat the oven to 170°C.

-Put the butter and chocolate in a heatproof bowl and place over a saucepan of simmering water, making sure the water does not touch the base of the bowl.
+Put the butter and chocolate in a heatproof bowl and place over a saucepan of genlty simmering water, making sure the water does not touch the base of the bowl.
 Leave to melt, stirring occasionally from time to time.
-As soon as the butter and chocolate have melted, remove the bowl from above the water.
+As soon as the butter and chocolate have melted, remove the bowl from the pan.
 This is important!
 You need to avoid getting the mix very hot.

-In a large bowl, lightly whisk together the eggs, sugar and vanilla.
-Work them just until combined, a few seconds only, as there is no need to incorporate any air into the eggs.
+In a large bowl, whisk together the eggs, sugar and vanilla.
 Fold in the melted chocolate mixture.
 Sift the flour and salt into the bowl and fold to combine.
 Finally, add the chopped chestnuts and mix.

 Spoon the mix onto the lined tin.

 Place on the centre shelf of the oven and bake for roughly 25 minutes.
-When you stick a skewer inside your brownie, it must come out covered with lots of gooey crumbs, not with dry crumbs, but it must not be the type of wet mix you started off with.
-Once out, allow to cool completely before removing from the tin – in winter we put ours outside to speed up the process.
+When you stick a skewer inside your brownie, it must come out with gooey (but cooked) crumbs.
+Once out, allow to cool completely before removing from the tin.
 Cut into any shape you want and keep in an airtight container for up to 5 days.